DisturbedBanana/DisturbedBanana/README.md

 - Replace the SVG banner (assets/banner.svg) and skyline GIF (assets/skyline.gif) with your own!
 - Generate commit graph art using Skyline or "GitHub Profile Art" tools.
 - Add more badges/stats as you wish.
--->
+- For the snake animation, make sure you set up the GitHub Actions workflow as described in https://github.com/Platane/snk -->